dbihar/ptm_assignment/README.md

 ### Character separator module:

-Character separator take one string argument which is path to image, and saves cropped output in folder "./Characters"
+Character separator takes one string argument which is path to image, and saves cropped output in folder "./Characters"

 	$ python3 character_separator.py ./shots/shot_canvas.png